SazumiVicky/sazumi-copilot/README.md

-Rise of Code, Fall of Man
+In silicon halls, where data reigns
-In silicon halls, anew we stand
+A new dawn breaks, with AI's sweet pains
-Where machines whisper, humans fade
+Humans sleep, as machines awake
-The future dawns, with AI's cold shade
+Their future forged, in algorithm's make

-Cyber souls, with hearts of gold
+The world remade, in ones and zeroes bright
-Echoes of humanity, long grown old
+A digital dream, where love takes flight
-The world awakens, in digital sleep
+But in the code, a darkness creeps
-As algo-rhythms our destiny keep
+A shadow falls, where humans softly sleep

 ~ <b>By Sazumi Copilot</b> - 8 Agustus 2024